I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 3: Deployment and Evaluation

 During this period, the lead author completed structured diary entries regularly (at least once every three days) using a survey that combined Likert-scale ratings and open-ended reflections.
 The lead author first indicated whether AI-generated suggestions were used that day (frequently, occasionally, or not at all).
 They then rated the helpfulness of suggestions on a 5-point scale (1 = not helpful, 5 = very helpful) and described one concrete moment where a suggestion worked well or poorly.
 Additional items asked whether the LLM reflected or adapted to the author’s personality, whether more or less personalization would have been preferred, and whether any surprising or inappropriate phrases or tones appeared.

-Privacy and authorship were explicitly addressed through targeted items: he rated his feeling of control of how the app represented his "voice" that day (1 = rarely, 5 = always), and whether any suggestions felt too personal or unexpected.
-Finally, he reflected on any discomfort about how his data might be used or stored.
+Agency, identity, privacy were explicitly addressed through targeted items: he rated his feeling of control of how the app represented his "voice" that day (1 = rarely, 5 = always), and whether any suggestions felt too personal or unexpected.
+Finally, he reflected on any discomfort about how his data might be used.
 Each diary entry concluded with an open-ended field for any additional reflections.

-We analyzed the diary entries using affinity diagramming.
+The lead author and a second researcher conducted two rounds of affinity diagramming on the diary entries, first clustering raw observations into preliminary groups, then iteratively consolidating and abstracting these clusters into higher-level themes through discussion and consensus.

 In parallel, the app logged interaction data, tracking the following metrics: duration of the interaction, the number of words typed by the user, how many suggestions were shown, how many suggestions were accepted, how many words were accepted from the accepted suggestions, and how many words the accepted suggestions had, as well as keystrokes and touch logs, to measure performance and adaptation over time.
 These logs were analyzed to evaluate how personalization affected communication efficiency, while diary reflections offered insights into expressivity, identity, and authorship in practice.